 There are lucky people who live in places where cilantro grows all year round.
 Its farm has a very strong smell, which is a bit of a turn-off.
 But, the best thing is it’s perfect for freezing and preserving.

 Growing your own cilantro is an advantage.
 The perfect time to preserve them is during the cold season since they don’t grow that much during this period.
 If you can’t grow them, then find a vegetable supplier who can deliver you fresh cilantro.

 Many people are not familiar with freezing cilantro maybe because it’s not their favorite vegetable.
 Part of the freezing process is familiarizing yourself with the fresh smell of cilantro.
-My tip is always look for the one with a very strong smell.
+My tip is always to look for the one with a very strong smell.

 Prepare what you need for your freezing activity.
-You’ll need paper towels, baking sheet, wax paper, freezer paper, and freezer bag.
+You’ll need paper towels, a baking sheet, wax paper, freezer paper, and a freezer bag.
 You can also add olive oil to keep the leaves warm even if it’s in a freezing point.

 This process, like others, is quick and simple.
 If you have a blender, use it to make freezing easier.
-Following these steps will make the cilantro’s shelf life much longer.
+Following these steps will make the cilantro’s shelf-life much longer.